-- Flashlight — there’s likely to be at least one power outage…. or a sock behind a bed…. these looks pretty handy!
+- Flashlight — there’s likely to be at least one power outage…. or a sock behind a bed…. these look pretty handy!

 - Hamper/laundry basket — I always had one that doubled up — like this one

-- Can opener — always handy, I would get a these…
+- Can opener — always handy, I would get one of these…

 - Dishes/silverware — find these cheaply at Target, or Amazon has these that look great!

 - Trash Can

 - Shower Shoes (especially if you have a communal shower)

 - Shower curtain (I’d get it at the dollar store — but Amazon has a lot of cheap ones)

 - Clock — I have an Amazon Alexa in one of these — and I love it.

 Oh, and just in case your freshman has a new car — don’t miss the car lover’s gift guide!